clojure-data-science-course/blog/resources/templates/md/posts/2018-12-23-suggested-project-probabilistic-programming-with-rainier-and-scala.md

 [Probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming_language) is one of the promising and refreshing approaches to probabilistic modelling and to artificial intelligence nowadays.
 It will be one of the main themes in this course.

-[Rainer](https://github.com/stripe/rainier) is a new probabilistic programming library written by Stripe.
+[Rainier](https://github.com/stripe/rainier) is a new probabilistic programming library written by Stripe.
 It is written in Scala - a language that runs on the JVM, and thus it is conveniently accessible from Clojure.

-However, Rainer is based on some ideas which are not so commonly used in Clojure.
+However, Rainier is based on some ideas which are not so commonly used in Clojure.
 One of them is the so-called Probability Monad.
 It would be an interesting question, how to make such ideas accessible in clojure, in a way that woulb be both simple and useful.

 ### The project

-The purpose of this clojure is to experiment with accessing Rainier from Clojure, and possibly create a certain grammer for doing it comfortably.
+The purpose of this project is to experiment with accessing Rainier from Clojure, and possibly create a certain grammer for doing it comfortably.

 #### Suggested tentative plan

 1. Read a little bit about Rainier.
-2. Learn how to access Scala in Clojure using the from-scala library.
+2. Learn how to access Scala in Clojure using the [from-scala](https://t6.github.io/from-scala/0.2.1/) library.
-3. Translate some simple Rainier examples to Clojure.
+3. Translate some small Rainier examples to Clojure.
 4. Consider possible ways to make the access more comfortable and idiomatic.
 5. Prepare a talk about it.
 6. Write a blog post.